 Assessment modes: Open examination

-You explore the modes of transfering inherited wealth and property on death in a social context.
-You focus on the idea of freedom of testation (which is particularly strong in this jurisdiction) and the social context in which that principle operates.
+This module considers both the law of intestacy (where property devolves by rules of law because there is no will) and the law of wills.
+We will explore the modes of transfering inherited wealth and property on death in a social context.
+There's particular interest in the idea of freedom of testation (which is particularly strong in this jurisdiction) and in the social context in which that principle operates.

 Module learning outcomes

 - Understand and offer critical reflections of the rules of intestacy and the administration of the estate of a person who dies without a will.